mastlouis/03-experiment/README.md

 ![A plot showing confidence intervals for the log error of the vis perceptions by categories of the participant’s field](img/ciByField.png)

 Our initial hypothesis for fields presumed mathematicians and data scientists would perform the best in this experiment.
 Unfortunately, no one taking the survey self-identified as a data scientist.
 However, we did receive responses from mathematicians.
 The math field did perform in the upper echelon, only being beaten by the physics and philosophy combination.
-However, it should be noted only one person identified as physics and philosophy so the confidence interval is very large.
+However, it should be noted only one person identified as physics and philosophy, so the confidence interval is very large.
 Although our results do not completely match our hypothesis, with more data points it is plausible that math would be the highest and they did perform better than most categories.
 So the hypothesis is mostly correct.

 The combination of Physics and Philosophy, on average, performing the best does have an interesting correlation with data from other sources.
 According to GRE results from 2012, Physics and Philosophy are the two highest performing majors on the exam [14].
 With physics receiving the highest average score for quantitative reasoning, and philosophy receiving the highest scores in analytical and verbal reasoning.
 This may imply that the reasoning skills tested on the GRE are associated with visualization comprehension.

 There are some limitations on our field hypothesis results.
 The sample was not representative of all disciplines.
-The largest field reported in our testing demographic was technology, unsurprisingly a disproportionately large number of our sample was computer science majors.
+The largest field reported in our testing demographic was technology; unsurprisingly a disproportionately large number of our sample was computer science majors.
 As we primarily solicited responses from WPI students, humanities fields are unrepresented in our data.
 Future work would benefit from seeking a larger sample size from a more diverse population.

 ![A plot showing confidence intervals for the log error of the vis perceptions by categories of the participant’s experience with vis](img/ciByvisExperience.png)

 Our initial hypothesis was that users who are more familiar with reading visualizations would have more accurate perceptions of relative section sizes and thus the log error would be lower.
 Based on our results, people who self-reported as experts with visualizations did better than others on average.
-This is in line with our hypothesis, however only one participant self-identified as an expert so this may have skewed the data.
+This is in line with our hypothesis, however only one participant self-identified as an expert, so this may have skewed the data.
 In addition, those passing knowledge did somewhat better than those who were knowledgeable about visualizations, and those with no formal education did only slightly worse than the knowledgeable group on average.
 These results contradict our hypothesis, and thus the outcomes of our experiment do not strongly support our hypothesis.
 ![A plot showing confidence intervals for the log error of the vis perceptions by categories of the participant’s education level](img/ciByEducation.png)

 The confidence intervals in the graph above show the average log error for our survey participants based on self-reported education level.
 Our initial hypothesis stated that users with higher education levels would perform better in this experiment.
 Based on our results, this hypothesis is not true.
 Participants with (or currently pursuing) a PhD or other doctorate degree did perform better, on average, than other college degrees.
 However, participants who self-reported their highest education level as high school performed better on average than all other education levels.
 Additionally, the worst performing education level, according to our experiment, was Masters students.
 These results defy our initial hypothesis.
 Based on the results we can assume that there is no correlation between education level and performance when analyzing graphs.
 There are limitations to our results.
 The vast majority of participants identified as Bachelors (BS) students, followed by masters students.
 If future work were to be done on this hypothesis, it would benefit the study to have more participants at the extremes with PhDs or with only high school education.
 We only received two participants in both of these categories.